Christianity is not a justification for hate: in fact, a vote for Trump goes against everything Christianity is.

 The opinions stated in this article are those of the author alone and do not reflect the rest of the Roar.
 Additionally, they do not represent Algonkian District school board member April Chandler or her position.

-Congratulations – we’ve elected a 34-time convicted felon, pathological liar, misogynist, racist, islamophobe, homophobe, transphobe, and adjudicated rapist to the highest office in the United States.
+Congratulations – we’ve elected a 34-time convicted felon, pathological liar, misogynist, racist, islamophobe, homophobe, transphobe, and accused rapist to the highest office in the United States.
 And if you voted for him, whether you outright support him or just didn’t like the other option, you have shown that none of those things are dealbreakers to you.

 This is especially true for Trump voters who are Christian or Christian-denominational.
 In that case, a long look at your religion and the values you hold is required.